atulgoswami21/voiceit_android/README.md

 ```
 ### Delete User

-To delete an existing user call the deleteUser function like this with the following parameters: developerId, userId, password(not encrypted, just in text form, the plugin encrypts the password using SHA256 for you)
+To delete an existing user call the deleteUser function like this with the following parameters: userId, password(not encrypted, just in text form, the plugin encrypts the password using SHA256 for you)

 ```java
 myVoiceIt.deleteUser("developerUserId","d0CHipUXOk", new JsonHttpResponseHandler() {